Nikki Blonsky: Personal life

-In July 2008, Blonsky and her parents were involved in a violent confrontation with the family of Bianca Golden, a former contestant on America's Next Top Model, at the Providenciales International Airport in Turks and Caicos.
-Golden, Blonsky, and Blonsky's father were all charged with assault.
+In July 2008, Blonsky and her parents were involved in an aggravated confrontation with the family of Bianca Golden, a former contestant on America's Next Top Model, at the Providenciales International Airport in Turks and Caicos over saved seats in the airport departure lounge.
+Golden and Blonsky were charged with actual bodily harm and Blonsky's father with grievous bodily harm, a felony.
 That December, the charges against Blonsky and Golden were dropped.
+It has been alleged by Golden that the altercation was racially motivated and involved racist remarks, but this is vehemently denied by Blonsky, who remarked in an Instagram story: "I am deeply saddened and hurt to hear I have been wrongly accused of ever having anything other than love in my heart for someone of a different race, when that couldn't be further from the truth".

+Blonsky's first boyfriend was Haispray co-star Anthony Carr.

 In June 2020, Blonsky came out as a lesbian in a video posted to the social media site TikTok set to the song "I'm Coming Out" by Diana Ross.
-In August 2020, Blonsky confirmed that she currently resides on Long Island.
 In 2022, Blonsky announced her engagement to her partner Hailey Jo Jenson.
+They were married on October 21, 2023.